 Acknowledging the inequities in previous technology nodes and supporting workforce developments, SPIE and IBM are working together to ensure the technologies of the future leverage the qualities and experiences of a diverse community.
 Quantum photonics and its related technologies will be at the forefront of technology advancements and the economies of the future.
 SPIE and IBM believe the impact of these technologies will be stronger with the inclusion of the ideas and work of the diverse student-bodies found at America's Historically Black Colleges and Universities (HBCUs).
 Together, IBM and SPIE are working to help create an open, diverse, and inclusive quantum future.

-We encourage research proposals that will lead to publication and contribute to the overall mission of the IBM-HBCU Quantum Center and SPIE
+Research proposals should lead to presentation at an SPIE conference and publication, commit to engagement with the IBM-HBCU Quantum Center, and contribute to the overall mission of the Quantum Center and SPIE.

 All proposals will be reviewed by SPIE and IBM Quantum based on the following criteria with an emphasis on the scientific and community impact of the proposal:

 Advancement of quantum optics and photonics research or education

 Intellectual merit and broader impact of project on Black community and the IBM-HBCU Quantum Center

 Qualifications/Publication Record of PI and proposing team, based on supplemental material